cnobile2012/restycodes/README.md

    is where an updated or a created resource is determined.
 2) A point of confusion is what does B32 actually do?
-This is a decision that would be made by the origin server as to weather or not a resource existed on a URI at one time or not.
-The result may be a 301, 307, 410, or a new resource created on a missing resource by a POST method.
+This is a decision that would be made by the origin server as to weather or not a resource existed on a URI at a time in the past or not.
+The response may be a 301, 307, 410, or a new resource created on a missing resource by the POST method.

-I would love comments and descussion on this topic.
+Comments and discussion on this topic are welcome.
+Please contact me at:

-My email is carl dot nobile at gmail.com
+carl dot nobile at gmail.com